atk4/dsql/docs/expressions.rst

     $expr = new Expression(["NOW()", 'escapeChar' => '*']);

-:ref:`Scroll down <Properties>` for full list of properties.
+:ref:`Scroll down <properties>` for full list of properties.

 Expression Template
 ===================

 When you create a template the first argument is the template.
-It will be stored in :php:attr:`Expression::$template` property.
+It will be stored in :php:attr:`$template` property.
 Template string can contain arguments in a square brackets:

  - `coalesce([], [])` is same as `coalesce([0], [1])`